Wedding of King Felipe VI of Spain and Letizia Ortiz Rocasolano

 The two bridesmaids on the right pages and flower girls pose with their family

-The bridesmaids’ dresses were inspired by the dress of ladies-in-waiting of the 18th century.
+The bridesmaids’ dresses were inspired by the dresses of 18th-century ladies-in-waiting.
 The two bridesmaids wore a bodice decorated with ribbons and pleats, and a basquiña.
 They also wore an embroidered shawl and apron, manoletina shoes (similar to ballet flats) and hairnets.
 The garland the children carried down the aisle before the bride is an ancient symbol of joy, abundance, and happiness.

 Witnesses for the Wedding Ceremony